Harlem’s Vera Francis, Boston-born beauty, was married twice, a mother of two, and a talented woman in the 1950’s.

 A brief article in the September 25, 1952 issue of Jet magazine profiling the young starlet read:

 “Curvaceous Vera Francis, a Hollywood nurse and model, is the comely girl who will steal the affections of Susan Hayward’s husband in the forthcoming 20th Century-Fox film, The President’s Wife the life story of Mrs. Andrew Jackson.
 Best known for her magazine photo stints, Miss Francis is a Boston-born beauty who worked as a dental assistant and later a nurse for Jeanne Crain’s children before getting a movie break,”

-At her lowest point in her career, Kitsch Slapped reports that in August 24, 1957, the Lima News reported that Ms. Francis was in a Confidential libel scandal, Vera was named as a paid informant that outed John Jacob Astor and Edward G. Robinson, she would later be blacklisted for this inappropriate behavior.
+At the lowest point in her career, Kitsch Slapped reports that on August 24, 1957, the Lima News reported that Ms. Francis was in a Confidential libel scandal, Vera was named as a paid informant that outed John Jacob Astor and Edward G. Robinson, she would later be blacklisted for this inappropriate behavior.

 However, she retained a lot of her allure in African American theater communities, performing in touring productions throughout the 1950s and 1960s and appearing in cabarets and as a model and pitchwoman.

 Become a Harlem insider - Sign-Up for our Newsletter!